farukomeraydin/C-programming-Course/README.md

 # C-programming-Course

 Through out the course, Visual Studio 2019 IDE is used.
+In order to understand some functions, check the definitions in MyLibrary